Bruce Irvin says ‘words can’t explain’ how happy he is to be back in Seattle

 A few conversations before and after the game and the feeling he got from the Seattle sideline during a 30-24 Seahawks win — a feeling he remembered vividly from his four years with Seattle from 2012-15 — made it clear to him that he’d love to be a Seahawk again.

-“After we played them I was like ‘damn, I wish I was with those guys,”’ Irvin said Tuesday during a Zoom interview with reporters.
+“After we played them I was like, ‘Damn, I wish I was with those guys,'” Irvin said Tuesday during a Zoom interview with reporters.

-It was further cast when Irvin watched from his home as the Seahawks beat the Eagles in the Wild Card round of the NFL playoffs.
+It was further cast when Irvin watched from his home as the Seahawks beat the Eagles in the wild-card round of the NFL playoffs.

 After the game, Irvin texted Bobby Wagner a similar message: “Damn, I wish I was on that plane.’’